Sky Stream from Abroad

 Instead of routing traffic through a commercial server, the connection passes through a real UK residential internet connection.

-As a result, residential IP connections tend to work more reliably with UK streaming platforms.
+As a result, residential IP connections work more reliably with UK streaming platforms.
+We explain why residential IPs are best for streaming in more detail.

 Can You Use a TP-Link Archer C6 as a VPN Router?